marakaspers/dancing-robot/README.md

 * documentation.md (in progress)
 * lx16a.py (the actual library, import it into your project using `from lx16a import *`)
 * helloWorld.py (a Hello World program for the servos, it rotates two servos in out-of-phase sine waves)

+Enjoy a preview of the dancing robot in [this video](https://youtu.be/XcCokht0tNE)!

 In collaboration with @debbie-leung